-- 12.2.3 Use Class B2 relates to general industrial, and Use Class B8 relates to storage or distribution.
-These uses are considered particularly important for the area, and the Parish Council would not therefore support changes of use from B2 or B8 uses to E Class uses.
-This is consistent with the approach taken within Policy LPP3 of the adopted Braintree District Local Plan. - 12.2.4 The Business Survey indicated that 80% of locally based businesses employed up to 20 people.
+- 12.2.3 The Business Survey indicated that 80% of locally based businesses employed up to 20 people.
 The Parish Council supports the location of new small businesses where there would be no detrimental impact on parking and traffic resulting from the business.
-The size and scale of businesses in the area should be in keeping with the small semi-rural character and appearance of the Parish. - 12.2.5 The type, size and volume of vehicle movements associated with warehousing activity is not considered compatible with the capacity of the road network either within the built up area coming from the main A12 trunk route or onward into the wider rural parish.
-The sizes of associated buildings are difficult to accommodate without a negative impact on rural surroundings and it is an inefficient use of land space compared to the employment generated. - 12.2.6 In order to maintain basic employment and business opportunities, reducing the need to commute outside the area, attention should be paid to providing for and improving the retail and commercial services available within the Parish.
+The size and scale of businesses in the area should be in keeping with the small semi-rural character and appearance of the Parish. - 12.2.4 The type, size and volume of vehicle movements associated with warehousing activity is not considered compatible with the capacity of the road network either within the built up area coming from the main A12 trunk route or onward into the wider rural parish.
+The sizes of associated buildings are difficult to accommodate without a negative impact on rural surroundings and it is an inefficient use of land space compared to the employment generated. - 12.2.5 In order to maintain basic employment and business opportunities, reducing the need to commute outside the area, attention should be paid to providing for and improving the retail and commercial services available within the Parish.